knpuniversity/symfony2-rest/knpu/episode2/validation-errors-test.md

 # Validation Errors Test

 Errors!
-A lot of things can go wrong - like 500 errors when your database server is one fire, 404 errors, validation errors, authentication errors and errors in judgement, like wearing a khaki shirt with khaki shorts, unless you're on Safari.
+A lot of things can go wrong - like 500 errors when your database server is on fire, 404 errors, validation errors, authentication errors and errors in judgement, like wearing a khaki shirt with khaki shorts, unless you're on Safari.

 In your API, handling all of these errors correctly ends up taking some effort.